DataDog/hiring-engineers/answers.md

 ### Q. Bonus Question Can you change the collection interval without modifying the Python check file you created?

 Yes, by adding min_collection_interval under instances to the YAML file, not the PY file.
-Originally this was not working as I misread the syntax on the documentation page [**here**](https://docs.datadoghq.com/developers/agent_checks/#configuration), I saw that it could be added in the init_config section, but this is relevant for V5, so I needed to ensure this worked for V6, which I believe it now does.
+Originally this was not working as I misread the syntax on the documentation page [**here**](https://docs.datadoghq.com/developers/agent_checks/#configuration), I saw that it could be added in the init_config section, but this is relevant for V5, so I needed to ensure this worked for V6, which I believe it now does and can be seen in the above screenshot.
 </br>

 ---